rust-embedded/awesome-embedded-rust/README.md

 - [#stm32-rs:matrix.org] - For discussion of using Embedded Rust on STM32 based devices
 - [#atsamd-rs:gitter.im] - For discussions of using Embedded Rust on ATSAMD devices
 - [#ethercrab:matrix.org] - For discussion of general EtherCAT and the Rust implementation, EtherCrab
-- [#mspm0-rs:matrix.org] - For discussion of using Embedded Rust on Texas Instruments MSPM0 (and MSPS003) devices.
+- [#mspm0-rs:matrix.org] - For discussion of using Embedded Rust on Texas Instruments MSPM0 (and MSPS003) devices
 - [rust-embedded:QQ group] - Chinese community for Rust embedded
+- [#embassy-rs:matrix.org] - For discussion of using async on Embedded Rust using the Embassy ecosystem of crates

 [#rust-embedded-graphics:matrix.org]: https://matrix.to/#/#rust-embedded-graphics:matrix.org
 [#esp-rs:matrix.org]: https://matrix.to/#/#esp-rs:matrix.org